Low End PC Performance Guide: Tomb Raider

 Built-in Benchmarking Tool vs Actual Gameplay

-At Low, Normal, and Ultimate preset, the two benchmarking process displayed different results, most especially at Low preset with 14fps difference.
-Only at Ultra preset where the two process displayed almost identical results with 21 and 22 frames per second.
+At Low, Normal, and Ultimate presets, the two benchmarking process displayed different results, most especially at Low preset with 14fps difference.
+Only at Ultra preset where the two processes displayed almost identical results with 21 and 22 frames per second.
 I also noticed that at Ultra and Ultimate presets, the actual gameplay exhibited faster performance than using the Built-in benchmarking tool.

 With these uneven results, I decided to use the actual gameplay for the rest of the tests.
 I am not saying that the built-in benchmarking tool is unreliable, it’s just I’m more comfortable using the gameplay for benchmarking.
 And besides, It’s the “actual gameplay”.